rtCamp/docs.rtcamp.com/rtmedia/developer/hooks/rtmedia-hooks/rtmedia_allow_comment_delete/index.markdown

 ### Description

-Use this filter to allow logged in user to delete another user's media comments based on certain conditions.
+Use this filter to allow the logged in user to delete another user's media comments based on certain conditions.

 ### Example